business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-When it comes to employee benefits, there are few perks workers desire more than 401(k) retirement plans.
-As such, many employers are using retirement plans to attract and retain quality employees.
-Learn why the 401(k) plan is one of the more popular choices for business owners and about alternative options and the top retirement plan providers.
+If you’re considering offering employee benefits, there are few perks workers desire more than a 401(k) retirement plan.
+As such, many employers use robust retirement plan options to attract and retain quality employees.
+We’ll explain why a 401(k) plan is a popular choice for business owners and employees and explain how to set one up with a top provider.

 What is a 401(k) plan?